Alakamisy Anativato

-Alakamisy Anativato is a town and commune in Madagascar.
+Alakamisy Anativato is a rural municipality in Madagascar.
 It belongs to the district of Betafo, which is a part of Vakinankaratra region.
 It is situated in a distance of 127 km South-West of Antananarivo and 21 km West of Antsirabe.
-The population of the commune was estimated 9,407 in 2018.
+The population of the commune was 10754 in 2018.

 In its North it can be accessed by the national road 34 from Antsirabe.